 Relevant goal: Take a class in Adobe Illustrator to sharpen my skills as a project designer.

-Perhaps when scrolling through the course catalog, you came across a ballroom dance class that also looked fun.
+Perhaps when scrolling through social media, you spotted a ballroom dance class that also looked fun.
 While learning to dance does sharpen a skill, it’s not relevant to your goal of becoming better at your design job.

 Every goal needs a deadline; that’s where the “T” in SMART comes in.
 A timed goal is one that’s time-bound—or has a definitive end.
 That could include a timeline for your overarching goal, plus timelines for milestones you need to hit to get there.